 - Teacher/tutor contact with pupils to check on well-being via school email systems or virtual learning environments.
-Staff aware of safeguarding procedures to follow if they have concerns about a pupil welfare - System in place for pupils to alert safeguarding team if at risk - Safety plan written with parents/carers to support pupils during time at home - Links to support available on school website, including resources for parents to access to keep their children safe online eg Kidscape - Regular review to monitor whether risk is increasing by pupil remaining at home and provision of school place if required
+Staff aware of safeguarding procedures to follow if they have concerns about a pupil welfare - System in place for pupils to alert safeguarding team if at risk In line with pupils developmental level, this will be through the multi-agency working of professionals visiting the pupil and their family and staff being vigilant to any form of non-verbal communication from the pupil, including changes in behaviour. - Safety plan written with parents/carers to support pupils during time at home - Links to support available on school website, including resources for parents to access to keep their children safe online eg Kidscape - Regular review to monitor whether risk is increasing by pupil remaining at home and provision of school place if required